AmriArshad/Polybar-Modules/README.md

 ### Setting up the module in [polybar](https://github.com/polybar/polybar):
-Copy athan.py into your scripts folder in polybar config.
+Copy athan.py into your scripts folder.
 This can be found at ~/.config/polybar/scripts/

 Inside athan.py, change the CITY, COUNTRY and METHOD variables to match your location and prayer time calculation method accordingly.
 More information regarding these variables can be found [here](https://aladhan.com/prayer-times-api).